-1. Income Eligibility

-The household's anticipated annual income must fall within the applicable income limits established by the program's funding source (e.g., HUD HOME, or Housing Trust Fund).
-Income limits are updated annually and are based on household size and area median income (AMI).
+- Income Eligibility: The household's anticipated annual income must fall within the applicable income limits established by the program's funding source(s).
+For PBV-assisted units, HUD income limits apply.
+For LIHTC units, eligibility is based on the IRS Section 42 income limits.
+If a unit is both PBV and LIHTC, the household must meet both sets of income requirements. - 2.
+US Citizenship/Eligible Immigration Status: At least one household member must be a U.S. citizen of have eligible immigration status as defined by HUD regulations for PBV assistance.
+This requirement does not apply to LIHTC-only households without PBV assistance.

-2. Citizenship or Eligible Immigration Status

-At least one household member must be a U.S. citizen or have eligible immigration status as defined by federal regulations.
-Documentation must be provided for verification purposes in accordance with applicable HUD.

-3. Documentation of Social Security Numbers

-Each household member (except those who are not contending eligible immigration status or are age-exempt) must provide valid documentation of a Social Security number (SSN) or certify that they do not have one.
-This requirement must be met before admission.

-4. Signed Consent Forms

-All adult household members must sign required consent forms authorizing Housing Kitsap to obtain and verify information necessary to determine eligibility, income, and suitability.
-These may include forms related to income verification, criminal background screening, and program compliance.

-5. Legal Capacity to Enter into a Lease Agreement

-The head of household or any other member signing the lease must have the legal capacity to enter into a binding contract under state law.
+- 3. Documentation of Social Security Numbers: Each household member (except those who are not contending eligible immigration status or are age-exempt) must provide valid documentation of a Social Security number (SSN), if applying for PBV-assisted units. - 4.
+Signed Consent Forms: All adult household members must sign required consent forms authorizing Housing Kitsap to obtain and verify information necessary to determine eligibility, income, and suitability.
+These may include forms related to income verification, criminal background screening, and program compliance. - 5.
+Legal Capacity to Enter into a Lease Agreement: The head of household or any other member signing the lease must have the legal capacity to enter into a binding contract under state law.